vmware-archive/repository-editor-for-tuf/README.md

    is possible

 ### Commands are used to edit metadata

+'init' command initializes a new repository: the same results can be achieved with individually editing each top level role, 'init' is just a short cut.

 The 'edit' command modifies a single metadata file (there are many sub-commands, see examples).
 The 'snapshot' command updates the repository